Highland Beach, Maryland: 20th century

+21st century

 Although founded as a summer resort, it is now a town of year-round residents who choose not to permit commercial establishments.
 There are some sixty homes, many of them still owned and occupied by descendants of the original settlers.
 The residents are proud and protective of their town's heritage, established over a century ago by people determined to overcome the prejudices of their post-Reconstruction times.
-However, as of the 2000 census, less than 40 percent of the town's residents were African American.
+As of the 2000 census, less than 40 percent of the town's residents were African American.
 A 2018 report however, indicated that 53.5% of the population of 114 people identified as Black.

 The history of Highland Beach is recounted in the book The Land Was Ours: African American Beaches from Jim Crow to the Sunbelt South by Andrew W. Kahrl.
 The author described the development of Highland Beach as part of the emergence of a niche market in African American planned vacation communities.
 Highland Beach on the Chesapeake Bay: Maryland's First African American Incorporated Town is another book about the town which was written by longtime residents – Jack E. Nelson, Margo Dean Pinson, and former mayor, Raymond L. Langston.

+Geography

 Highland Beach is located at (38.931880, -76.466455).

 According to the United States Census Bureau, the town has a total area of 0.07 sqmi, of which 0.06 sqmi is land and 0.01 sqmi is water.